 Visa strategy: Available at most, if not all border crossings and generally more expensive if bought at an embassy beforehand.
 Payment can be made in Mozambican Metacais, SA Rand, US dollars or Euros.
 Local currency is definitely the cheapest option.
 Not needed for South African nationals.
 No restrictions on any nationalities entering the country.

 Typical tourist trail: Most enter through South Africa either at Komatipoort or through Swaziland and go to Maputo and up to Tofo, Berea and Vilankulo.
+A few make it up to Ilha de Moçambique, and then on to Malawi or Tanzania.

 Dangers: Considerably safer than South Africa, violent crime is not really a problem but common sense about petty crime, mugging etc should be used.
 Take taxis at night for example and don't walk around at night on your own.